How to choose a university course that’s right for youby Caroline Hardaker

 Figuring out what to study at university is one of the biggest decisions you’ll ever make.
 Follow our simple 5-step guide to choosing a university course and before long you’ll have found your passion and started on the road to your future career.

-Thought choosing your A Level subjects was difficult?
+Thought choosing your A Level (or equivalent) subjects was difficult?
 Going through the process of choosing a university course can be even more daunting!